annagraff/densify/paper/paper.md

 For a more detailed discussion of the parameters, refer to the vignette hosted in the software repository.

 The output of the function is a densify\_result object, documenting several summary statistics of the sub-matrix resulting from each iteration.
-These include the number of available data points, the overall proportion of coded data in the matrix, the coding densities of the least well-coded taxon and variable, the coding densities of the most well-coded taxon and variable, the average coding densities of the all taxa and variables, and a taxonomic diversity index (Shannon diversity of the highest taxonomic level).
+These include the number of available data points, the overall proportion of coded data in the matrix, the coding densities of the least well-coded taxon and variable, the coding densities of the most well-coded taxon and variable, the median coding densities of the all taxa and variables, and a taxonomic diversity index (Shannon diversity of the highest taxonomic level).

 ``` r
 set.seed(2023)